 Feline Immunodeficiency Virus (FIV)

-Feline Immunodeficiency Virus or FIV as it is commonly called is a serious cat illness most often seen in male outdoor cats with a tendency to fight.
-This potentially serious cat illness is often passed along through bites sustained during fights, although in rare cases it can be passed from a female cat to her kittens.
+Feline Immunodeficiency Virus, or FIV as it is commonly called, is a serious cat illness most often seen in male outdoor cats with a tendency to fight.
+This potentially serious cat illness is often passed along through bites sustained during fights, although in rare cases, it can be passed from a female cat to her kittens.

 With appropriate treatment, infected cats that are kept in an indoor, stress-free environment can live comfortable lives for a number of months or years before the disease reaches its chronic stages.